valkey-io/valkey-doc/topics/bloomfilters.md

 Bloom filters can answer the question: Has this username/email/domain name/slug already been used?

-In this username example, we can use use a Bloom filter to track every username that has signed up.
+In this username example, we can use a Bloom filter to track every username that has signed up.
 When a new user attempts to sign up with their desired username, the app checks if the username exists in the Bloom filter.

 * If no, the user is created and the username is added to the Bloom filter.
 * If yes, the app can decide to either check the main database or reject the username.